Charcoal-SE/tools/revision-downloader/README.md

 Created by Glorfindel

+For results (downloaded posts), see [here](./results/README.md).

 ## Instructions / prerequisites

 - You'll need a MacBook, Mac Mini or something else which runs macOS.
 Yes, they're not cheap, but they retain their value.
 - For using regexes in AppleScript, you'll need to install the [Satimage component][1].
-- You need to be logged in on the Stack Exchange site you're going to crawl.
+- You need to be logged in on the Stack Exchange site you're going to crawl, and Safari needs to be launched.
 - Go to the [SEDE query][2] and be sure to execute it on the right database/site.
 - Export the SEDE results as a .CSV file.
 - (Optional) Filter on spam or offensive posts only.